-At NERSC CVMFS is mounted on Cori and Edison compute nodes as an NFS mount via DVMFS (Cray's I/O forwarder for remote mounted filesystems that is also used for /project filesystems).
-It is also mounted on Cori and Edison login nodes.
+At NERSC CVMFS is mounted on Cori compute nodes as an NFS mount via DVS (Cray's I/O forwarder for remote mounted file systems that is also used for the Community File System).
+It is also mounted on Cori login nodes.
 The NFS servers themselves mount cvmfs using FUSE in the normal way and we have dedicated local squid caches.
 We believe this setup to now be stable and perform well enough but users should please contact us if you see any problems, or if you need a new repository that is not currently available, via the online help desk.
-PDSF systems also provide CVMFS though via its 'normal' mechanism.

 Using CVMFS at NERSC¶